-Maybe you have even tried some course on affiliate marketing where you were supposed to promote that very course.
+Maybe you have even tried some courses on affiliate marketing.

 Is that recruitment?